Professional help for people in a committed relationship who inflict emotional abuse on their partner

 Emotional abuse is a deadly relationship disease.
 Many families are torn apart because of emotional abuse.

-Use these 8 Relationship Guidelines for Past Abusers as a map to heal yourself and everyone injured by your past abuse.
+Use these 8 Relationship Guidelines for Past Abusers as a guide to heal yourself and everyone injured by your past abuse.

 Make sure there is no more emotional abuse, verbal abuse, and psychological abuse in your marriage or committed relationship, now and in the future.